-She is also an advocate for the better commercial outcomes that are delivered through diversity of thought and is a strategic adviser to the Property Male Champions of Change and has led a number of key research projects for the group.
+She is also an advocate for the better commercial outcomes that are delivered through diversity of thought and is a strategic adviser to the Champions of Change Property Group and has led a number of key research projects for the group.

 B Economics, Macquarie University Dip Education, Macquarie University M Commerce, Sydney University Cert Disruptive Strategy, HBX | Harvard Business School